N.Y. top court considers banks' duel over mortgage-backed securities

-ALBANY, N.Y.
-(Reuters) - HSBC Bank asked New York’s top state court on Thursday to revive a lawsuit against a Deutsche Bank unit over the sale of mortgage-backed securities, in a case that could impact billions of dollars of claims stemming from the financial crisis.
+ALBANY, N.Y., April 29 (Reuters) - HSBC Bank asked New York’s top state court on Thursday to revive a lawsuit against a Deutsche Bank unit over the sale of mortgage-backed securities, in a case that could impact billions of dollars of claims stemming from the financial crisis.

 HSBC’s attorney Paul Clement told the Court of Appeals in White Plains that New York’s six-year statute of limitations on these types of lawsuits should begin to run when issuers of securities refuse to buy back or replace shoddy mortgages and not when investors first purchase them.